The 99 NFL players, coaches and themes that will define 2018

 77. Jay Gruden, Redskins: Gruden is the sixth coach hired by owner Daniel Snyder and the first of the six to reach a fifth season.
 With a 28-35-1 record and no playoff wins, there's some urgency.

 78. John Harbaugh, Ravens: Harbaugh has raised the bar in Baltimore by posting a 94-66 regular-season record, plus a 10-5 mark in the postseason.
-But three consecutive seasons without a playoff berth has put pressure on him in 2018.
+But three consecutive seasons without a playoff berth have put pressure on him in 2018.

 79. Marvin Lewis, Bengals: Is there such a thing as a hot seat in Cincy?
 Lewis has been immovable since 2003 and could be on the hot seat in fans' minds only. -- Mike Sando